biopython/biopython.github.io/wiki/Download.md

 ### Ubuntu

-You should be able to install Biopython and its dependencies using the synaptic GUI tool, or at the command line using:
+You should be able to install Biopython and its dependencies using the Synaptic GUI tool (on the main menu under System / Administration / Synaptic Package Manager), or at the command line using:

 `sudo apt-get install python-biopython`